grpc/grpc-java/RELEASING.md

 When happy with the dependency upgrades, update the versions in `MODULE.bazel`, `repositories.bzl`, and the various `pom.xml` and `build.gradle` files in `examples/`.

+Upgrade the `uses:` for actions in `.github/workflows` to newer versions.
+Make sure to see what changed in each new major version, but it is most often just requiring a newer Node.js version.